AlessandroAnnini/aws-ip-report/README.md

 ## Overview

 This Node.js application generates a report of AWS resources and their associated public IPv4 addresses executing dns lookups to determine the public IP addresses when necessary.
-The report is generated as a markdown file and a pdf file in the `output` directory.
+The report is generated as a markdown, a pdf and an Excel file in the `output` directory.
 The report is organized by resource type.

 It covers